GabeScott/standard-works-vault/General Conference/1993 April - The Power of Correct Principles.md

 “Marie is strong, motivated, smart, dedicated, and knows where she is going.
 She comes from a strong home where gospel-centered ideals and values were successfully transferred to her.
 During her entire life she has been an outstanding example of service and righteous living.”

-“Dale has a strong foundation in the gospel, from his own study and the influence of a very supportive family.
+“Dale has a strong foundation in the gospel from his own study and the influence of a very supportive family.
 The eldest of five children, he has always done the right things.
-He had a driver’s license but, when insurance rates increased, he voluntarily turned it in.”
+He had a driver’s license, but when insurance rates increased, he voluntarily turned it in.”

 “Rodney is a very impressive young man.
-He spent a short time in the military and got his whole platoon to pray with him before tests—several went to church with him.”
+He spent a short time in the military and got his whole platoon to pray with him before tests; several went to church with him.”

 “Sonya is almost too good to be true!”